-Holy Family Catholic High School, we are a school with a distinct ethos centred upon the life and teaching of Jesus Christ.
-The dignity of each person is at the heart of Catholic teaching; every student has their own individual strengths, gifts and talents; our aim is to ensure that these are all developed to their full potential.
+Holy Family Catholic High School, is a school with a distinct ethos centred upon the life and teaching of Jesus Christ.
+The dignity of each person is at the heart of Catholic teaching; every student has his or her own individual strengths, gifts and talents; our aim is to ensure that these are all developed to their full potential.

 We look for excellence in all aspects of learning and we expect high standards of achievement from all members of the community.
 We lead and innovate to make learning fun, challenging and distinctive.
 The relationships between teachers, students and parents are fundamental to the success of the school.
-Working together we ensure that students enjoy their time at Holy Family, make outstanding progress and leave us as responsible, well-qualified, mature young people; ready to make a valued contribution to society.
+Working together, we ensure that students enjoy their time at Holy Family, make outstanding progress and leave us as responsible, well-qualified, mature young people; ready to make a valued contribution to society.